taozh2017/HiNet/README.md

 Usage

 1. The original implementation of Hi-Net is Pytorch.
 The code has been tested in Mac and Linux.
-2. To run the code, you should first install dependencies. pip install fire
+2. To run the code, you should first install dependencies:

+   pip install fire

 3. Setup all parameters in config.py